Netflix's He-Man reboot has been panned by fans – and its creator isn't happy

 Spoilers follow for Masters of the Universe: Revelation.

-Masters of the Universe: Revelation, Netflix's reboot of the 1980s He-Man animated series, has sparked a bitter war of words between its fanbase and the show's creator.
+Masters of the Universe: Revelation, Netflix's reboot of the 1980s He-Man animated series, has sparked a bitter war of words between parts of its fanbase and the show's creator.

 The fantasy show, which launched on the streamer on July 23, was universally praised by critics – ourselves included – ahead of its release.